georchestra/datadir/README.md

 cd /etc/georchestra
 find ./ -type f -exec sed -i 's/gerlsSnFd6SmM/'$(pwgen 16 1)'/' {} \;
 ```
-Remember to change it in your LDAP too !
+Remember to change it in the LDAP too !

 Finally, you should head to [ReCAPTCHA](https://www.google.com/recaptcha/) and get an account for your service.